cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/one-deliver-to-junk-admin-quarantine-area1.md

 # Deliver to Junk Email folder and Admin Quarantine in Area 1

-In this tutorial you will learn how to deliver emails to the Junk Email folder and Amin Quarantine in Area 1.
+In this tutorial you will learn how to deliver emails to the Office 365 Junk Email folder, as well as the Amin Quarantine in Area 1.

 ## Configure domains